paraspell/docs/docs/sdk/xcmPallet.md

           .currency({symbol: 'WETH', amount: amount})   //Any supported asset by bridge - WETH, WBTC, SHIB and more - {symbol: currencySymbol} | {id: currencyID}
           .address(eth_address)  //AccountKey20 recipient address
           .senderAddress(sender_address) //Injector SS58 address
           .ahAddress(ahAddress) //Recommended! ahAddress is optional but should be used always, as in scenarios where it isn't necessary it will be ignored.
-It is used when origin node is EVM style because we are unable to convert your sender Key20 address to ID32 address.
+It is used when origin chain is EVM style because we are unable to convert your sender Key20 address to ID32 address.
           .build()
 ```